Flora-King/Mildew_Detection_pjkt/README.md

 To save time in this process, the IT team suggested an ML system that can detect instantly, using a leaf tree image, if it is healthy or has powdery mildew.
 A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
 The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.

-The client a two manin requirement:
+The client has two main requirements:

 * 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
 * 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.